Take Indian spices. Bash them up against the flavours of Southeast Asia. And you get cà ri gà. Vietnamese chicken curry. Seriously tasty stuff.

 Fry the root vegetables to keep their shape

-This is the no-holds version of Vietnamese chicken curry.
+This is the no-holds barred version of Vietnamese chicken curry.
 It doesn’t have to be this complicated.
-But this extra steps makes a difference.
+But this extra step makes a difference.

 If you want easy Vietnamese chicken curry skip frying the root vegetables.
 Brown your chicken in a bit of oil.
 And follow the rest of the recipe.

 Probably a good idea to parboil the root vegetables though.
 Carrots longest, then potatoes and sweet potatoes last.